Search Our Website

 The largest influencing factor of Health Insurance Premiums is the individual's age.
 Older adults are perceived of being higher health risks to insurance companies than younger adults or children.
 So you can count on your health insurance premiums keeping pace with your age.

 Lastly, your gender also plays role in your Health Insurance Premiums.
 Females tend to pay slightly higher rates because women are subject to more wellness visits and see a doctor more often than males do.
 Not to mention, women bear children and men do not.
-If a woman is interested in having a baby, she definetly should be sure to include maternity coverage which would result in additional health insurance premiums.
+If a woman is interested in having a baby, she definitely should be sure to include maternity coverage which would result in additional health insurance premiums.

 Insurance Medics can make it easy to figure out what your health insurance premiums are with 24/7 online quotes and a friendly staff that can help you on the phone as well!